Summer 2022 Residence Hall Agreement

 The student may occupy the assigned room during one of the time periods listed in this section.
 The occupancy period may be subject to change by the University based on unforeseen alterations in the summer calendar or for other reasons such as, without limitation by example, an energy crisis.
 The student agrees to occupy only the room assigned.

 Summer semester terms are as follows:

-Students with a fall housing agreement can apply for transition housing which starts on July 28 or August 1 (depending upon their summer term) through August 17, 2021.
+Students with a fall housing agreement can apply for transition housing which starts on August 7 through August 24, 2022.
 Fall transition is only available for summer residents with a fall assignment.
-Students stay in their summer assignment until they move into their fall assignment between August 5 (9 a.m.) and August 7 (9 p.m.), 2021, once their room is available.
+Students stay in their summer assignment until they move into their fall assignment between August 11 (9 a.m.) and August 13 (9 p.m.), 2022, once their room is available.